apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

       2. _The size of a striping cell._ This determines the granularity of striped reads and writes, including buffer sizes and encoding work.

-    There are four policies currently being supported: RS-DEFAULT-3-2-64k, RS-DEFAULT-6-3-64k, RS-DEFAULT-10-4-64k and RS-LEGACY-6-3-64k.
+    Five policies are currently supported: RS-3-2-64k, RS-6-3-64k, RS-10-4-64k, RS-LEGACY-6-3-64k, and XOR-2-1-64k.
 All with default cell size of 64KB.
-The system default policy is RS-DEFAULT-6-3-64k which use the default schema RS_6_3_SCHEMA with a cell size of 64KB.
+The system default policy is RS-6-3-64k which use the default schema RS_6_3_SCHEMA with a cell size of 64KB.

  *  **Intel ISA-L**
     Intel ISA-L stands for Intel Intelligent Storage Acceleration Library.
 ISA-L is a collection of optimized low-level functions used primarily in storage applications.
 It includes a fast block Reed-Solomon type erasure codes optimized for Intel AVX and AVX2 instruction sets.